-With the autumn just around the corner, now is the perfect time to consider visiting some of the most haunted places in Europe.
-Some of these places are surrounded by mystery with scary legends that pass onto generations.
-Others are much newer but have a rather tragic past.
-But whether these places are from the 8th or 20th century, they all have one thing in common.
+With autumn just around the corner, now is the perfect time to consider visiting some of the most haunted places in Europe.
+Some of these places are surrounded by mystery with scary legends that pass on to generations, others are newer but have a rather tragic past but whether from the 8th or 20th century, they all have one thing in common.
 The interesting, mysterious history and the unexplainable things that happened there.
 Even if you’re skeptical, by visiting one of these destinations you’ll get a glimpse into their (more than) interesting history.
-Mystery is always around the corner in pretty much any European country.
-You just need to know where to look.
-With that being said, turn of the lights, get under your cover and prepare to get familiar with some of the creepiest and most mysterious places in Europe.
+With that being said, turn off the lights, get under your cover, and prepare to get familiar with some of the most haunted places in Europe.

 Hell Fire Club, Ireland

 The Hell Fire in Dublin was built as a hunting lodge where Dublin elites used to gather in the 1700s.
 The ruins of the club are located on the top of Montpellier Hill, overlooking the adjacent Massy Woods.
 There have been numerous stories about black masses, animals, and even human sacrifice rituals happening in the Hell Fire Club but that’s not all.

 Multiple witnesses claim to have seen a satanic-like creature with a human appearance and cloven feet.
 Another common visitor is the ghost of a young lady who is believed to have been burned inside a barrel and rolled down the hill.